 - Router.
 As you probably know, the router is the gateway between the internet and your devices.
 This must be Wi-Fi 6 compatible to take advantage of the higher speeds.

 - Devices.
 Good news!
 Some end-user devices are already Wi-Fi 6 compatible.
 The iPhone 11 series as well as Samsung Galaxy S10 and newer Samsung phones are Wi-Fi 6 capable.
 We imagine that manufacturers will start offering laptops and other devices with Wi-Fi 6 capability within the next few months to one year.

-Do I need to upgrade to Wi-Fi 6 now?
+Do I need to upgrade now?

 Not necessarily, not yet.
 However, if your business Wi-Fi network needs faster connectivity, multiple devices, IoT etc., you might start with a call to your ISP to see what they offer.

 In addition, it makes sense to check that any future internet-connected devices are Wi-Fi 6 compatible.
 Wi-Fi 6 is coming to you; you might as well be prepared.